PLEASE NOTE: This property is available to approved program participants only. It is not for sale to the public.

 FSP is an equal opportunity program.
 Auxiliary aids and services are available upon request to individuals with disabilities.

-For questions about the Texas Federal Surplus Property Program, call Jim Virdell at (512) 475-3705 or E-mail Texas Federal Surplus Property.
+For questions about the Texas Federal Surplus Property Program, call Abianna Smith at 512-463-2688 or E-mail Texas Federal Surplus Property.